simonmysun/mediawiki-backup-utils/README.md

 ## Configuration

+Please make sure the container has access to the database container.
+Refer to the [Docker networking documentation](https://docs.docker.com/compose/networking/) for more information.

 ### Environment Variables

 - `MYSQL_CONTAINER_NAME`: Name of your MediaWiki database container.
 It is actually the hostname of the database container with help of docker.
 IP address can be used as well.